Postgraduate student grants

 If you are enrolling in a postgraduate course, you may get financial support under the Student Grant Scheme.

-Budget 2024: changes to the fee grant and maintenance grant
+Recent changes to the fee and maintenance grants

 Postgraduate student grant

 You may get financial assistance under the Student Grant Scheme with the cost of tuition fees for approved postgraduate courses in Ireland and Northern Ireland.
-There is no support under the Scheme for courses elsewhere in the EU.
+You cannot get support under the Scheme for courses elsewhere in the EU.

 Maintenance grant